-Effective Effective Interactions and Communications with Families.
-1 2 3 4 5 Ineffective Needs Effective Highly Effective Superior Improvement Provides minimal or Appears to be Interacts with Communicates Communicates no information to inconsistent and families in a timely, frequently and consistently and families and makes inaccurate in consistent, positive sensitively with sensitively with no attempt to providing and professional families and engages families and uses engage them in the information to manner. them in the diverse methods to educational families and educational engage them in the program. engaging them in Complies with program. educational 0 1 111 the educational school procedures program and Oral, written and program. for communicating Oral, written, and supports their nonverbal 0 with families and nonverbal participation communication is Oral, written, and makes an effort to communication is Ouglittan and unclear (without nonverbal engage families in clear, considerate, Oral, written, and regard to family misconceptions) and communication may the educational sensitive and nonverbal communication is inconsiderate to not be considerate and usually requires program. positive. clear (with families, as further explanations Uses effective Further explanations conscientious regard characterized by to avoid confusion. communication to avoid confusion and anticipation of insensitivity, to avoia comasion. skills with families. are not needed. possible student demeaning language Makes decisions Demonstrates are not necaea. misconceptions), and condescension assuming the result communication Maintains an open considerate, will be positive for skills (oral, written mind and sensitive and Makes decisions everyone.
-Never and nonverbal) that participates in positive. based on self- checks to see if it is are clear, collaborative · serving interests. or will be. considerate, positive decision making Communication is Never consults other and rarely requires respecting and clearly understood staff or team further considering the by diverse families. members. explanations. thoughts of other peers.
+Effective Interactions and Communications with Families.
+1 2 3 4 5 Ineffective Needs Effective Highly Effective Superior Improvement 2.1.000110 ouperior. improvement Provides minimal or Appears to be Interacts with Communicates Communicates no information to inconsistent and families in a timely, frequently and consistently and families and makes inaccurate in consistent, positive sensitively with sensitively with no attempt to providing and professional families and engages families and uses engage them in the information to manner. them in the diverse methods to educational families and educational engage them in the program. engaging them in Complies with program. educational the educational school procedures program and Oral, written and program. for communicating Oral, written, and supports their nonverbal with families and nonverbal participation communication is Oral, written, and makes an effort to communication is unclear (without nonverbal engage families in clear, considerate, Oral, written, and regard to family communication may the educational sensitive and nonverbal misconceptions) and not be considerate program. positive. communication is inconsiderate to and usually requires p.
+60. cm poortie clear (with families, as further explanations Uses effective Further explanations conscientious regard characterized by to avoid confusion. communication to avoid confusion and anticipation of insensitivity, skills with families. are not needed. possible student demeaning language Makes decisions Demonstrates are not needed. misconceptions), and condescension Maintains an anan and condescension assuming the result communication Maintains an open considerate, will be positive for skills (oral, written mind and sensitive and Makes decisions everyone.
+Never and nonverbal) that participates in positive. based on self- checks to see if it is are clear, collaborative serving interests. or will be. considerate, positive decision making Communication is Never consults other and rarely requires respecting and clearly understood staff or team further considering the by diverse families. members. explanations. thoughts of other peers.
 Takes a leadership Collaborates role in advocating appropriately and that all collaborative makes decisions that decisions are based reflect genuine on the highest professional professional consideration. standards.
 Seeks out the expertise and opinion of other professionals before considering collaborative decisions.